FAQs: Heritage Hills Elementary

 - No, the Division does not receive funding for on-site childcare facilities.
 Strathcona County has a comprehensive listing of child care providers in Sherwood Park, however, if families wish to consider their options ahead of time.

-What will happen to the current administration/staff from Wye Elementary when the school moves?
+What will happen to the current administration/staff from Wye Elementary and École Campbelltown when the school moves?

-- As the new building is a replacement school, the staff would move from the current location to the new location.
+- As the new building is a replacement school, many Wye Elementary staff and some Ecole Campbelltown staff would move from their current locations to the new location.
 The actual number of staff members would depend on the number of students enrolled at the time.

 What public engagement has taken place?